rawnly/next-wayfinder/README.md

 </p>

 # Introduction
-`next-wayfinder` is a lightweight (8kb minzipped) and flexible package that makes it easy to apply different Next.js middlewares based on the route, without having to use cumbersome and error-prone path checks.
+`next-wayfinder` is a lightweight (_~3kb minzipped_) and flexible package that makes it easy to apply different Next.js middlewares based on the route, without having to use cumbersome and error-prone path checks.
 This allows you to easily manage and maintain your middlewares, and keep your app clean and organized.